 About the Role:

-As Senior Program Manager in the Global Assistive Technology team, you will be expected to support countries with the successful implementation of this new program.
+As Associate Director in the Global Assistive Technology team, you will be expected to support countries with the successful implementation of this new program.
 You will lead the project management, including the development of donor reports and updates, planning and implementation of project team meetings, and monitoring of grant funding in collaboration with finance managers.
 You will facilitate knowledge-sharing between team members and with external experts as well as developing and maintaining a comprehensive online library with resources, tools, and best practices.
 You will lead the development of case studies that document our learnings and coordinate the dissemination among stakeholders.
 You will maintain and facilitate connections with external partners and expert advisors.
 You will work with our communications team to create compelling content about results and achievements.
 You will provide input to our strategy, facilitate strategy reviews and support with its implementation.
 To that end, you are expected to build a robust understanding of disability screening, early access to AT and supportive learning via play.

 You are expected to work on a day-to-day basis with other CHAI teams and external stakeholders.
 Therefore, you are expected to work independently, proactively, and flexibly, and have a deep personal commitment to producing the highest quality results.
 We are seeking a highly motivated individual with outstanding analytical abilities and leadership skills.
 CHAI places great value on relevant personal qualities: resourcefulness, entrepreneurialism, tenacity, independence, humility, and work ethic.